Your Council Tax bill explained

 This section gives details of the due dates for the instalments and your current method of payment.

-'Your overall account balance' is the total amount owing for all financial years.
-If you still owe money from a previous year, for example, this will be included in the total shown here.
+This is the total amount owing for all financial years.
+If you still owe money from a previous year this will be included in the total shown here.

-You can register to access your Council Tax account online.
+You can register to access your Council Tax account online and see your up-to-date balance.